 - Eat Raw Food

 Many anthropologists believe that behind building language skills, cooking is the greatest leap in human history.
-Humans learned that by cooking roots & herbs, they can be rendered palatable and safe from poisons and bacteria.
+Humans learned that cooking roots & herbs rendered them palatable and safe from poisons and bacteria.
 We also learned the benefits of cooking meat to make it edible and to preserve it.

 There are, however, many studies that show a diet rich in raw and uncooked foods to be highly beneficial to all humans.
 Raw food retains its natural minerals and vitamins, phytonutrients, and enzymes.
-Enzymes significantly speed up the chemical processes of breaking down food during digestion so that it can be delivered to the body’s cells.
-These delicate proteins are easily destroyed when food is cooked at temperatures above 115 degrees.
+Enzymes significantly speed up the chemical processes of breaking down food during digestion, making it available to the body’s cells.
+Cooking foods above 115 degrees destroys these delicate proteins.

 While controversies abound among experts about the safety of a raw diet, most agree that humans can survive without cooking their food.
 The facts are that humans may have learned to control fire several hundred thousand years ago, but they did manage to survive until then eating raw plants seeds and nuts, and there’s little reason to suggest that modern man can’t survive and in fact thrive, by adopting a raw diet.